-- products where the provider does not permit third party investment or repayment and the ability to make or receive payments to or from third parties is restricted; - 77.82.
-This paragraph provides examples of high risk indicators for clients and for products and services which a prescribed business may consider when preparing a profile. - (a) Clients High Risk Indicators - complex ownership structures, which can make it easier to conceal underlying beneficial owners and beneficiaries; - structures where there is no apparent legitimate economic or other rationale; - an individual who is a Politically Exposed Person (PEP) and/or association with a location which carries a higher exposure to the possibility of corruption; - an individual who may be regarded as a commercially exposed person because of his or her position as a senior executive of a well known commercial enterprise; - clients based in, or conducting business in or through, a Non Cooperative Country or Territory (NCCT) or a country or territory with known higher levels of corruption or organised crime, or involved in illegal drug production/processing/distribution, or associated with terrorism; - clients engaging in business activities which themselves are regarded as sensitive including internet gaming, gambling (internet or otherwise), pornography, arms trading or the provision of military security services; - clients based in, or conducting business in or through, a country or territory which does not or insufficiently applies the FATF Recommendations; - involvement of an introducer from a country or territory which does not have an adequate AML/CFT infrastructure; - requests to adopt undue levels of secrecy with a transaction; and - business relationships or occasional transactions where the source of wealth and source of funds cannot be easily verified or where the audit trail has been deliberately broken and/or unnecessarily layered. - (b) Products and Services High Risk Indicators - complex structures of legal persons and/or legal arrangements; - hold mail or retained mail arrangements; - safe custody arrangements; - significant and/or frequent cash transactions; and - inappropriate delegation of authority.
+• complex ownership structures, which can make it easier to conceal underlying beneficial owners and beneficiaries;

+- structures where there is no apparent legitimate economic or other rationale; - clients or structures which are associated with a specific industry activity which carries a higher exposure to the possibility of bribery and corruption (such as in natural resource extraction, infrastructure construction or the defence industry); an individual who is a Politically Exposed Person (PEP) and/or association with a location which carries a higher exposure to the possibility of corruption; - an individual who may be regarded as a commercially exposed person because of his or her position as a senior executive of a well known commercial enterprise; - clients based in, or conducting business in or through, a Non Cooperative Country or Territory (NCCT) or a country or territory with known higher levels of bribery and corruption, or organised crime, or involved in illegal drug production/processing/distribution, or associated with terrorism; - clients engaging in business activities which themselves are regarded as sensitive including internet gaming, gambling (internet or otherwise), pornography, arms trading or the provision of military security services; clients based in, or conducting business in or through, a country or territory which does not or insufficiently applies the FATF Recommendations; - involvement of an introducer from a country or territory which does not have an adequate AML/CFT infrastructure; - requests to adopt undue levels of secrecy with a transaction; and - business relationships or occasional transactions where the source of wealth and source of funds cannot be easily verified or where the audit trail has been deliberately broken and/or unnecessarily layered. - (b) Products and Services High Risk Indicators - complex structures of legal persons and/or legal arrangements; - hold mail or retained mail arrangements; - safe custody arrangements; - significant and/or frequent cash transactions; and - inappropriate delegation of authority.

-78. A prescribed business must ensure that where, in a particular client/product/service/delivery channel combination, any one aspect of the business relationship or occasional transaction is considered to carry a high risk of money laundering or terrorist financing, the overall risk of the business relationship or occasional transaction is treated as high risk.
+A prescribed business must ensure that where, in a particular client/product/service/delivery channel combination, any one aspect of the business relationship or occasional transaction is considered to carry a high risk of money laundering or terrorist financing, the overall risk of the business relationship or occasional transaction is treated as high risk client.

-3.6 Monitoring the Effectiveness of Policies, Procedures and Controls
+3.6 Monitoring the Effectiveness of Policies, Procedures and Controls business:

-- 79.83.
-The prescribed business' compliance review policy must make provision for a review of the following elements to ensure their appropriateness and effectiveness: - the procedures surrounding the products/services offered by the prescribed business; - the CDD requirements in place for establishing a new business relationship or undertaking an occasional transaction; - staff screening and training; and - monitoring compliance arrangements.
+- 85. The prescribed business' compliance review policy must make provision for a review of the following elements to ensure their appropriateness and effectiveness: - the procedures surrounding the products/services offered by the prescribed

+- the CDD requirements in place for establishing a new business relationship or undertaking an occasional transaction;

+- staff screening and training; and

+- monitoring compliance arrangements.